JSamson3/CIS106-Jack-Samson/README.md

 ## Assignment 10
 During this lesson I learned about do while loops in Python as well as nested loops in Python as well as how to use them to their greatest effect.
 I am sure that I can use this to create many interesting programs that can take user input to generate many different things that could be read.
 I also learned about loops and how to properly structure them to only do certain things a certain amount of times to my advantage such as only printing out something once or to have a loop complete its self and then move on to the next loop to continue to do what I need it to do

+## Assignment 11
+During this assignment I learned about arrays and how to use them by adding content to them and set them up with set number of entities or modifying certain entries.
+This will be incredibly useful to me in the future as I can use these things that I have learned to modify crude databases among other things.
+It also allows me to create and pull multiple similar variables from one function with a single return.
+Overall this was an incredibly important lesson and I eagerly await what other functions I can use arrays in in the future of this class.